Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 He blinked, and laughed.
 "That was nice.
 What was it for?"

 "Come on, how often do you get to sneak a kiss in the grounds of a royal palace?" she grinned and, with a tilt of her head, suggested they should start walking again.
-“I know, I know, we’re on the job, there’s media around, I should be more careful...”
+"I know, I know, we’re on the job, there’s media around, I should be more careful..."

 "Oi."
 Powell chuckled at her.
-“I won’t tell if you don’t.
-I like the thrill of a little danger meself.”
+"I won’t tell if you don’t.
+I like the thrill of a little danger meself."

 "Fuckin’ A!" she nodded, then put a hand to her mouth guiltily.
-“Probably shouldn’t swear here.”
+"Probably shouldn’t swear here."

 "It’s not fookin’ church."
 Powell teased.